 Credit for Military Experience – Military Workplace Learning

-Johnson College provides service members and veterans the opportunity to earn transfer credit based on collegiate-level learning achieved not only through formal school training but also through occupational experience and nationally recognized non-traditional learning testing programs (see Credit by Challenge Examination).
+Johnson College provides student service members and veterans the opportunity to earn transfer credit based on collegiate-level learning achieved not only through formal school training but also through occupational experience and nationally recognized non-traditional learning testing programs (see Credit by Challenge Examination).

 In addition, Johnson College recognizes the value of specialized military training courses.
 The appropriate faculty and the Office of the Registrar will review and, if appropriate, award credit for Military Occupational Specialties (MOS) and Navy Rates and Ratings as recommended by the ACE Military Guide.
 Students must submit an official transcript of their military training courses for evaluation.
 A final determination of transfer evaluation credit is at the discretion of the institution.